 Revolutionary connectivity with N1 and C1X chips

+Beyond the raw speed of the iPad Air M4 chip, Apple has integrated its custom in-house networking silicon for the first time.
+According to 9to5Mac, the new iPad Air features the N1 wireless chip, which supports Wi-Fi 7, Bluetooth 6, and Thread.
 This ensures that the iPad Air M4 chip is not just powerful at processing but also incredibly fast at downloading and streaming content.
 Apple’s new C1X modem comes with the cellular models.
-ZDNET says that this custom modem uses less power than Qualcomm modems from earlier generations, up to 30% less.
+ZDNET says this custom modem uses up to 30% less power than Qualcomm modems from earlier generations.

 Same design, same price, new availability

-The iPad Air M4 makes many changes to the tablet’s internal parts, but the outside of the tablet is still the same as the 2024 model.
-It still has the same 11- and 13-inch LCD options, and the brightness can go up to 500 nits and the refresh rate can go up to 60Hz.
+The iPad Air M4 makes many changes to the tablet’s internals, but the exterior remains the same as the 2024 model.
+It still has the same 11- and 13-inch LCD options, with brightness up to 500 nits and a refresh rate up to 60Hz.
+Some fans might miss the 120Hz ProMotion display, but Apple has kept the starting price of the 11-inch model at $599 and the 13-inch model at $799 by using older screen technology.

-You can start placing pre-orders for the iPad Air M4 chip models on March 4.
+You can start pre-ordering the iPad Air models with the M4 chip on March 4.
 They will be fully available on March 11.
 The iPad Air M4 chip is the best deal in Apple’s lineup because of how it was released.
+It performs almost like a pro at a price that is in the middle.
+MacRumors says this release makes room for more news, such as the new MacBooks likely to come out later this week.

-Conclusion: Apple has made its most popular tablet ready for the future of AI and spatial computing by adding the iPad Air M4 chip, 12GB of RAM, and next-gen connectivity.
+In conclusion, Apple has made its most popular tablet ready for the future of AI and spatial computing by adding the iPad Air M4 chip, 12GB of RAM, and next-gen connectivity.